Updated:

 (840,178) by Daniel M. Tuttle, for January 1st 1907 and it did not look

-exactly like a Bessemer or Middleditch two cycle engine to me.
+exactly like a Bessemer or Middleditch two stroke engine to me.
 I lost interest

 after this because I could not figure out what was going on.
 Why